MikeDigitize/JSFundamentals/README.md

 Things can become a little confusing regarding JavaScript's inheritance model when you discover that the <code>prototype</code> property has a counterpart - also known as prototype - that's used to link prototypically bound objects together in JavaScript's prototypal inheritance model.

 Objects that are instances of constructors inherit from the constructor's <code>prototype</code> property.
 All objects also have an internal property that points to their constructor's <code>prototype</code>, a property that is also called, confusingly, prototype, but written in the ECMAScript spec as [[Prototype]].
 This property is aliased in script as <code>\__proto__</code> and referred to as the "dunder" prototype.
-The way to differentiate between the two is to think of a function's <code>prototype</code> property as the one used to create new objects, whilst the dunder proto is a property on objects used to lookup properties in their prototype chain.
+The way to differentiate between the two is to think of a function's <code>prototype</code> property as the one used to create new objects, whilst the dunder proto is used to lookup properties in an object's prototype chain.

 ```javascript
 var Foo = function(){}